Causal Multi-Task Demand Learning: Experiments

-\item {DCML (Decision-conditioned meta-learning).} A decision-conditioned meta-learner that conditions on $(p_1,D_1),\ldots,(p_{K-1},D_{K-1})$ \emph{and} the query price $p_K$ (but not $D_K$), and is trained to predict $D_K$.
-The goal of including this alternative is to highlight the identifiability challenges that arise by simply passing $p_K$ to the classic meta-learning baseline.
+\item {DCML (Decision-conditioned meta-learning).} A decision-conditioned meta-learner that also conditions on the query price $p_K$ (but not $D_K$) and predicts $D_K$.
+This baseline tests whether simply passing $p_K$ to META resolves the confounding problem.

-\item {DCUOML (Decision-conditioned unassigned-outcome meta-learning).} A DCMOML-style variant that randomizes the query index over $\{K-1, K\}$, but reveals more demand information to the learner.
-Concretely, the model observes $(p_1,D_1),\ldots,(p_{K-2},D_{K-2}), p_{K-1}, p_K$ \emph{and} the non-query demand $D_{-q}$, and is trained to predict the queried outcome $D_q$.
-This preserves the causal design principle while obfuscating less than DCMOML (which withholds both $D_{K-1}$ and $D_K$), since the unassigned demand may still be predictive.
-However, it can hurt performance: the model may infer which price $D_{-q}$ corresponds to, thereby recovering the query price and reintroducing the same identification failures as DCML.
+\item {DCUOML (Decision-conditioned unassigned-outcome meta-learning).} A DCMOML-style variant that randomizes the query index over $\{K-1,K\}$ but also reveals the non-query demand $D_{-q}$ to the meta-learner (unassigned to any price index).

-\item {EB-GLS (Empirical Bayes with GLS shrinkage).} A hierarchical random-effects baseline that models each task’s linear demand parameters $(\theta_i^1,\theta_i^0)$ as draws from a shared Gaussian prior estimated from the data, and returns the posterior mean of $(\theta_i^1,\theta_i^0)$ under a heteroskedastic generalized least squares (GLS) likelihood for $(p_{ik},D_{ik})$ within each task.
+\item {EB-GLS (Empirical Bayes with GLS shrinkage).} A hierarchical random-effects baseline that models each task's linear demand parameters $(\theta_i^1,\theta_i^0)$ as draws from a shared Gaussian prior estimated from the data, and returns their posterior mean under a heteroskedastic GLS likelihood.

-\item {SHARED (Pooled OLS).} Fits a single linear demand model by pooling all tasks and all observations, yielding one common intercept and slope shared across tasks.
+\item {SHARED (Pooled OLS).} Fits a single linear demand model by pooling all tasks and observations, yielding one shared intercept and slope.

-\item {TASK-OLS (Per-task OLS).} Fits an independent OLS demand model separately for each task using only that task's observations, producing task-specific intercepts and slopes. \end{enumerate}
+\item {TASK-OLS (Per-task OLS).} Fits an independent OLS demand model for each task using only that task's observations. \end{enumerate}

-We focus on $K=2$ since it is the most stringent regime for outcome obfuscation, as no demand values are revealed to the learner under DCMOML.
-All transfer-learning methods use a simple feedforward neural network architecture (MLP with a hidden dimension of 128 and depth 4).
-We report MSE with standard error for recovering the task-level slope $\theta_i^1$ and intercept $\theta_i^0$ in Figure~\ref{fig:mse_slope_intercept_k2}.
+We focus on $K=2$, the most stringent regime for outcome obfuscation, since DCMOML reveals no demand values to the learner.
+All transfer-learning methods use the same feedforward neural network architecture (MLP with hidden dimension 128 and depth 4).
+Figure~\ref{fig:mse_k2} reports MSE with standard errors for recovering the task-level slope $\theta_i^1$ and intercept $\theta_i^0$.

-\paragraph{Findings.} Three patterns emerge.
-First, under high confounding, \textsc{DCMOML} substantially outperforms all baselines on both slope and intercept estimation.
-In contrast, \textsc{DCML} performs quite poorly (omitted from the plots to improve readability; see Table~\ref{tab:k2_mse_both} in the Appendix) as conditioning directly on the query decision renders the causal estimand unidentifiable. \textsc{TASK-OLS} is also unstable in this regime due to limited within-task price variation (Table~\ref{tab:k2_mse_both} in the Appendix).
-As expected, EB-GLS significantly improves performance relative to \textsc{TASK-OLS} and \textsc{SHARED}; however, it is outperformed by META and DCMOML, suggesting the power of meta-learning techniques in extracting signal from decision choices that EB ignores.